Submissions

 • Manuscripts should be logically structured with clear headings and subheadings.

-5. Citation and Referencing
+5. Citation and referencing

 • All references must conform to the Kabarak Law Citation Index (KALCI).